wanx-troopers/wanx-troopers.github.io/wan-motion.md

 > only one part that attempts to use multiple frames from the previous video, and it feeds that into
 > a conditioning parameter called "reference_motion", which is ... only ever used by the Wan S2V model;
 > other than that it appears to be just standard last frame to first frame continuation with the PainterI2V motion amplitude added in

+### PainterI2Vadvanced

+[GH:princepainter/ComfyUI-PainterI2Vadvanced](https://github.com/princepainter/ComfyUI-PainterI2Vadvanced) is making bold claims about color correction, but this node prepares inputs for sampling so it cannot possibly be fixing outputs